cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-move-declaration/README.md

  * only named import declarations supported: `import {a,b} from './foo'`
     * `import * as foo from 'foo'` not supported
     * `import bar from 'bar'` not supported
+ * commons.js or other module system

+TODO
+ * all kind of import / exports
+ * moveNextDeclaration('../other/file.ts')
+ * communicate errors below the comment
+ * undo action
+ * commons.js require() ?